Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 I hardly ever left my “writing attempts” lying around on my desk.
 I was very conscious about that because I wouldn’t be able to deal with the embarrassment and shame if someone found my crappy work — even if it’s my mum.

-So I always made sure to bury my work away to make sure no one can “stumble upon it” by accident.
+I always made sure to bury my work away so no one can “stumble upon it” by accident.

 I never wanted anyone to know what I’m working on.